opendns/zmachine-api/README.md

 ```

 Frotz 2.44 will be downloaded and built, and a symlink created so zmachine-api can
 find it.
-All node dependancies will be installed as well.
+All node dependencies will be installed as well.

 Configuration
 -------------